 |I1||Included.
 Obvious inclusions visible to the naked eye.|

-Carat – How the weight of the diamond is expressed.
+Diamond carat weight is how the weight of the diamond is expressed.
 Keep in mind that a similar sized diamond with a lower quality cut and clarity will appear smaller even with the same number of carats.
-The price of diamonds increases exponentially as carats do, since the rarity of diamonds is correlated to size.
+The price of diamond stones increases exponentially as carats do, since the rarity of diamonds is correlated to the carat size.
 It’s very difficult to find a large diamond with few imperfections and transparency all the way through.